jmodiale/ldt/README.md

 - Widen the search keywords to capture all data on the page
 - Create a sign in option for organisers with authentication
 - Improve styling (at the moment it is basic)
-- My code has zero tests, this would be nice to have